Can you use Jira for Waterall?

 Manage resources and their workload

 BigGantt comes with the Resources panel that visualizes the capacity of individual assignees.
-You can display workload as aggregated values in daily, weekly, or monthly intervals.
+You can display workload as aggregated daily, weekly, or monthly values.
 The green color indicator will tell you when a given resource is under-allocated, orange—when the workload is moderate, and red—when the capacity is exceeded.

 After estimating your resources, you add them to your project schedule against their respective tasks.
-This way, you create a resource calendar that will show you when particular resources are available and needed.
-You can edit and update the availability calendar whenever you need to re-allocate resources or update your project schedule.
+This way, you create a resource calendar showing you when particular resources are available and needed.
+You can edit and update the availability calendar whenever you need to reallocate resources or update your project schedule.